FothulForhan/Thesis_Infostealer/README.md

 ## Contents
-Mitre ATTACK Navigator: Contains the JSON files of the MITRE mapping for each sample used in the study.The layers are mapped to the MITRE ATT&CK framework, and they include the MITRE Techniques observed from the dynamic analysis, which were compared amongst the samples.The combined mapping of all the samples is available in the "combined_mitre_mapping_for_8_samples" JSON file.
+MITRE Attack Navigator: Contains the JSON files of the MITRE mapping for each sample used in the study.The layers are mapped to the MITRE ATT&CK framework, and they include the MITRE Techniques observed from the dynamic analysis, which were compared amongst the samples.The combined mapping of all the samples is available in the "combined_mitre_mapping_for_8_samples" JSON file.
 The common MITRE-mapped techniques used in all the samples are listed in the "common_techniques_mapping" JSON file.
 The folder also contains SVG files for few layers.

 ## How to Use